InsightsInsight - Education - POSTED: January 29 2024

 There are a number of steps involved when converting a school to an academy.
 These include:

 - The school’s property and land which is currently owned by the local authority will need to be transferred to the academy or a lease agreement will need to be reached.
+A land questionnaire (based on a Department of Education’s model document) will also need to be completed.

 - All existing contracts with external providers such as caterers, cleaners and ICT services will need to be transferred to the academy in transfer agreements to ensure that the school continues to receive these vital services.